Maggie Rogers: Music career (2016–present)

 On April 24, 2025, Rogers and Sylvan Esso released a cover of Broken Social Scene's "Anthems For a Seventeen Year-Old Girl" as the lead single for a cover album to celebrate the 20th anniversary of the band's album You Forgot It in People.

 On May 16, 2025, Rogers returned to Tisch School for the Arts, where she attended and graduated in 2016, to deliver the commencement address to the class of 2025.
 She told the graduates, "The thing about being an artist is that it's not a profession, it's a vocation.
 It's not something you do, or sign up for, it's who you are."

 Rogers provided backing vocals for the song "Mind" on the Dalai Lama's album Meditation: Reflections Of His Holiness The Dalai Lama, which was released August 29, 2025.
+The work won Best Audio Book, Narration & Storytelling Recording at the 68th Annual Grammy Awards.

 Influences

 Rogers cites Carrie Brownstein, Patti Smith, Kim Gordon of Sonic Youth, and Björk as her musical inspirations, while prominent singers Brandi Carlile and Sharon Van Etten — whom she calls her "musical big sisters" — have become mentors.